 One of the common mistakes that marketers make with Amazon is to approach it strictly as a direct response channel.
 Marketers who are solely concerned with common advertising key performance indicators (KPIs) such as Return-on-Ad-Spend (ROAS) and Cost-per-Action (CPA) are missing the potential of Amazon to help build lasting relationships with new and returning customers.

-While Amazon has been much maligned as helping to kill the good old days of customers returning to the same stores over and over for their purchases, the “Order Again” function is actually very powerful.
+While Amazon has been much maligned as helping to kill the good old days of customers returning to the same stores repeatedly for their purchases, the “Order Again” function is very powerful.
 And one of the first places to start is with paid search ads.
 Two-thirds of respondents (66%) typically start their search for new products on Amazon.
 Owning that SERP and drawing customers in with a compelling ad, then delivering on those promises by providing excellent customer service might mean that customers stop searching–and make your business their go-to.

 Make sure there is synergy in your paid search strategy